Framing Art Photography to Protect It

 - The shipping cost of unframed work is significantly lower.

 - The 100% money-back guarantee is feasible based on the cost of unframed art.
 Custom framing generally cannot be returned.

 Please note, Aaron Knight's archival photographs are from limited editions.
 Photographs that are damaged in shipment will be replaced.
 Photographs that are damaged or lost after intact delivery cannot be replaced with an exact duplicate.
 Precedence provides that the option would be to purchase from remaining stock, if such is available.
 Please frame art photography or properly store your artwork to prevent damage and consider if your insurance will cover loss.

 When you frame art photography, glazing is the glass or acrylic transparent barrier that protects the photograph.
 UV protection is a must.
 If you have control over your lighting options and art placement, standard UV glass will suffice.
 You may optionally ask your frame shop to upgrade to a higher grade or different type of glazing.

 If a glare or reflection problem cannot be satisfied by adapting the lighting or display location, you may opt for non-glare or anti-reflective glass.
 These types of glass are either etched or coated to compensate for lighting problems.
 If you choose one of these, Aaron Knight recommends the anti-reflective glass which uses a thin film to control reflections with less than 1% reduction in light transmission.

-If the artwork is going to be transported, or if there is other risk of glass breakage, you may opt for acrylic picture glazing.
+If, after you frame art photography, it's going to be transported, or if there is other risk of glass breakage, you may opt for acrylic picture glazing.
 Be sure to choose acrylic glazing with anti-static properties to minimize the attraction of dust.
 Acrylic scratches more easily than glass, so take care to clean it in accordance with manufacturer's instructions available from your frame shop.